Globs

 Download (or find) crazy-directories.tar (use

-!).
-We previously used find
+wget!).
+We previously used find to, uh, find

 the Markdown files in this massive blob of directories.
 We can also use